globin/vatsim-open-sector-data/SPECIFICATION.md

 ```
 ├──data/
 │  ├──EDMM
-│  │  ├── elemental_volumes.toml
-│  │  ├── elemental_volumes.geojson
+│  │  ├── volumes.geojson
 │  │  ├── sectors.toml
 │  │  ├── positions.toml
 │  │  └── airports.toml
-│  │  └── airports.geojson
 │  ├──LOVV
-│  │  ├── elemental_volumes.toml
-│  │  ├── elemental_volumes.geojson
+│  │  ├── volumes.geojson
 │  │  ├── sectors.toml
 │  │  ├── positions.toml
 │  │  ├── airports.toml
-│  │  └── airports.geojson
 │  └──...*all FIRs*
 ├──README.md
 └──SPECIFICATION.md (this document)
 ```

-#### `elemental_volumes.toml`

-Shall toml all Elemental Volumes in the format defined below as a TOML object defined by `key` as key and the other attributes as value.

-#### `elemental_volumes.geojson`
+#### `volumes.geojson`

-Shall contain geographic data for Elemental Volumes as a GeoJSON _FeatureCollection_.
-Each _Feature_ shall be defined by a _Polygon_ geometry and contain at least a property `id` that allows mapping to the `key` in `elemental_volumes.toml`.
+Shall contain geographic data for Volumes as a GeoJSON _FeatureCollection_.
+Each _Feature_ shall be defined by a _Polygon_ geometry and its properties.

 #### `sectors.toml`